krishangnaikar/LLMBot/README.md

 md source_documents
 ```

+#### Step 6: In the source_documents folder, create sub-folders for different permission levels, e.g base_user, admin

-#### Step 6: Add all your files into the source_documents directory that you just made
+#### Step 6.1: Add all your files into the respective sub-folders in source_documents directory that you just made

 #### Step 7: Ingest the files (use python3 if on Mac)